-- 21.1.
-KE has requested a debt to equity ratio of 70:30, as allowed under MYT 2017-23.
-KE submitted that within the MYT 2017-23, NEPRA had allowed KE a Return on Regulatory Asset Base (RORB) based on a notional debt to equity ratio of 70:30, whereas KE's actual debt to equity ratio, based on its debt and invested equity at the time was 24:76 (FY 16).
-Due to the application of the notional debt to equity ratio above, KE was granted a lower effective return, and its actual invested equity was not considered.
-Instead, the equity exceeding the notional thirty percent (30%) was treated as debt for the purpose of determining the return.
-KE further submitted that the issue of applying notional 70:30 debt to equity ratio and non-consideration of actual invested equity is being addressed in the Appeal filed before the NEPRA Appellate Tribunal (NAT).
-The submissions made in this Petition are without prejudice to the Appeal and subject to final outcome of such Appeal, any relief granted by the NAT in such proceedings, the tariff under determination/determined through the instant Petition shall also be amended and / or modified accordingly. - 21.2.
-KE during the hearing presented that considering the Debt:Equity ratio allowed in the MYT FY 2017-23, it has requested Return on Regulatory Asset Base, based on a notional debt to equity ratio of 70:30 against an actual Debt:Equity ratio of 46:54 at FY 23, subject to any relief granted by NAT in the final outcome of appeal. - 21.3.
-The MoE, in its comments, stated that KE has challenged the 70:30 debt equity ratio, arguing that the company invested a higher level of equity.
-However, the MOE emphasized that the higher cost associated with underleveraging cannot be passed to consumers, a principle that the Authority has upheld in all tariff decisions. - 21.4.
+- 13.2.
+KE during the hearing presented that considering the D:E ratio allowed in the MYT FY 2017-23, it has requested Return on Regulatory Asset Base, based on a notional debt to equity ratio of 70:30 against an actual D:E ratio of 46:54 at FY 23, subject to any relief granted by the NAT in the afore mentioned appeal. - 13.3.
+The MoE in its comments stated that KE has challenged the 70:30 debt equity ratio, as the company invested a higher level of equity, however, higher cost of underleveraging cannot be passed to consumers, and this principal has been upheld by the Authority in all tariff decisions. - 13.4.
 The Authority observed that K-Electric in its previous MYT FY 2017-23, was allowed a notional debt to equity ratio of 70:30.
-K-Electric in its instant MYT 2024-30 has prayed the same debt to equity ratio, with a caveat that the submissions made in the Petition are without prejudice to the appeal filed before the NAT.
-The Authority also noted that as per KE's annual audited financial statements for the FY 2023, its long term debt to equity ratio is 0.41:1.
+K-Electric in its instant MYT 2024-30 has requested the same debt to equity ratio, however, has submitted that submissions made in the petition are without prejudice to the appeal filed in the NAT.
+The Authority also noted that as per KE's annual audited financial statements for the FY 2023, its long term debt to equity ratio is 0.41:1. - 13.5.

-- 21.5.
 The Authority further noted that as per clause 6(4) of the NEPRA (Benchmarks for Tariff Determination) Guidelines, 2018, equity in excess of 30% shall be treated as debt.
-Similarly, as per NEPRA Guidelines for determination of Consumer end tariff 2015, a minimum of twenty percent (20%) equity will be assumed, when there is negative equity, with equity exceeding 30% potentially being considered as debt.
-The Authority in case of other perpetual entities like XWDISCOs, and WAPDA Hydro also allows a capital structures in the range of 70:30 to 80:20. - 21.6.
+Similarly, as per NEPRA Guidelines for determination of Consumer end tariff 2015, a minimum of twenty percent (20%) equity will be assumed, when there is negative equity.
+Equity in excess of thirty percent (30%) may be considered as debt.
+The Authority in case of other perpetual entities like XWDISCOs, and WAPDA Hydro also allows a capital structures in the range of 70:30 to 80:20. - 13.6.
 Therefore, in light of the above discussion, keeping in view request of K-Electric and the Authority's decision in similar cases, the Authority has decided to allow a debt to equity ratio of 70:30 to KE for the MYT control period of seven (07) years from FY 2023-24 to FY 2029-30.

-Issue No. 4 & 5
+Issue No. 5 & 6

-- 22. Whether the request Cost of debt and spread along-with request to actualize same based on actual mix of foreign and local loan is justified and what will be mechanism for such adjustments? - 23.
-Whether the request to allow actual premium, tax payments on premium & interest/ markup, financing fee/ transaction cost inclusive of taxes on loans and hedging cost on foreign loans (KIBOR SOFR + CAS + Hedging Spread) is justified? - 23.1.
+- 14. Whether the requested Cost of debt and spread along-with request to actualize same based on actual mix of foreign and local loan is justified and what will be mechanism for such adjustments? - 15.
+Whether the request to allow actual premium, tax payments on premium & interest/ markup, financing fee/ transaction cost inclusive of taxes on loans and hedging cost on foreign loans (KIBOR SOFR + CAS + Hedging Spread) is justified? - 15.1.
 KE has submitted that the cost of debt for local component shall be calculated based on 3 months KIBOR plus a spread of 2.5% and cost of debt for foreign component shall be calculated based on 3 months SOFR plus CAS plus spread of 4.5% on ECA backed loans and 5.8% for DFI backed borrowing along with currency devaluation exposure.
 Accordingly, cost of debt has been calculated using reference 3-month KIBOR of 22.91% (as at June 30, 2023), reference 3 months SOFR of 5.00% (as at June 30, 2023) based on estimated local to foreign debt ratio of 85:15 on a year-on-year basis.
 KE further submitted that although the projected mix of foreign and local loans for computation of cost of debt has been used for tariff computation, however, Authority has been requested to allow actualization of debt mix.